jbatson5/SCALE-test/docs/MAVRIC.rst

       pointDetector 6  locationID=6  responseID=1  end pointDetector
   end tallies

-The Monte Carlo parameters were tailored for the neutron problem to be 1 minute batches on a 2 GHz Linux computer.
-For the photon problem, the number per batch would be 91000 for 1 minute batches.
+The Monte Carlo parameters were tailored for the neutron problem to be 1-minute batches on a 2 GHz Linux computer.
+For the photon problem, the number per batch would be 91,000 for 1-minute batches.

 ::